Urinary tract infection - children

-Your doctor will consider many things when deciding if and when a special study is needed, including:
+Your health care provider will consider many things when deciding if and when a special study is needed, including:

-- How old is the child?
-(Infants and younger children usually need follow-up tests.)
+- The child?s age and history or other UTIs (Infants and younger children usually need follow-up tests.)

 In children, UTIs should be treated quickly with antibiotics to protect the kidneys.
 Any child under 6 months old or who has other complications should see a specialist right away.

-Some children may be treated with antibiotics for long periods of time (as long as 6 months - 2 years).
-This treatment is more likely when the child has had repeat infections or a condition called vesicoureteral reflux, which causes urine to flow back up into the ureters and kidneys.
+Some children may be treated with antibiotics for periods as long as 6 months to 2 years.
+This treatment is more likely when the child has had repeat infections or vesicoureteral reflux.

 Calling your health care provider

 Call your health care provider if your child's UTI symptoms continue after treatment or come back more than twice in 6 months.

 Call your health care provider if the child's symptoms get worse.
 Also call if your child develops new symptoms such as: